Fowl95/fowl-blog/content/blog/the-answer-field-is-useless.md

 They are hard to create because you have to explore a lot.
 You can't just read your textbook and demand to be creating epistemological clozes on the go.

 So, they do have fuzzy details like **semantic clozes**, but the details you put in an epistemological cloze are those that *you* chose to have there.
 There is not anything left to chance.
 You built your own understanding and you're now choosing to have a lantern that can be bigger or smaller based on the need.

+*I'm still currently editing and re-writing some parts.
+I was eager to publish my first real post, so pardon me for the lack of good formatting and coherence.*